oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/runtime-updates.md

     ...
 ```

-or supply an additional configmap with:
+or supply an additional ConfigMap:

 ```
 resources: